Marseille Art Galleries, Museums, Supplies & More

 • Le Génie de la Mer at 4 Quai d’Arenc

 The Compagnie Générale Transatlantique commissioned this 7.15 m high Le Génie de la Mer sculpture by Toulouse artist Carlo Sarrabezolles to adorn the aft deck of the Normandy ship in 1934.
-The sculpture depicts a triton, a Greek sea god who is the son of Poseidon and Amphitrite.
+Today this great sculpture near you depicts a triton which is a Greek sea god who is the son of Poseidon and Amphitrite.

 Marseille Art Classes